-If you’ve followed Steve Lacy since he started producing beats on his iPhone, the recent release of Apollo XXI is by a far a momentous event for the Compton-native.
-From being a member of the Grammy-nominated band The Internet to now releasing his first major solo album, 21-year old Steve Lacy is making great strides in his musical career.
+If you've followed Steve Lacy since he started producing beats on his iPhone, the release of Apollo XXI is by a far a momentous event for the Compton-native.
+From being a member of the Grammy-nominated band The Internet to now releasing his first major solo album, the 21-year old artist is making amazing strides in his musical career.
 Prior to the release of Apollo XXI, Lacy already had a stacked resume.
-The artist has produced for legendary names in the music industry such as Solange, J Cole, Big Sean, Jhene Aiko, Denzel Curry, and Kendrick Lamar.
-And as if it couldn't get any better, one could find Lacy giving a TED Talk or walking for Louis Vuitton during Paris Fashion Week when he has free time.
+He has produced for legendary names in music including Solange, J Cole, Big Sean, Jhene Aiko, Denzel Curry, and Kendrick Lamar.
+And as if it couldn't get any better, one could find him giving a TED Talk or walking for Louis Vuitton during Paris Fashion Week in his free time.

-With a heavy focus on his own music lately, Steve Lacy's first major album takes listeners on a journey exploring various aspects of his life.
-Over the course of 12 tracks, Apollo XXI includes content where Steve gives listeners insight into sexuality, toxic relationships, and romantic fantasies all while meshing multiple musical genres to create a dynamic album.
+With a heavy focus on his own music lately, Steve Lacy's first major album takes us on a journey exploring various aspects of his life.
+Over the course of 12 tracks, Apollo XXI gives listeners insight into his sexuality, toxic relationships, and romantic fantasies all while meshing multiple musical genres together to create a dynamic album.

-Lacy kicks off his debut album on a positive note with the song “Only If”.
-The track reflects on all that the artist has experienced so far in his 21 years of life and the advice he would give his past self.
-Through his lyrics, Steve shows that he wishes he had not had so much anxiety about what the future would bring hence, the chorus “If I could travel through time, I think I would tell myself from the past, you'll be fine".
-The track “Only If” definitely sets the tone for Apollo XXI being an album with the message that regardless of all the issues one may face, you should live in the moment.
+Steve Lacy kicks off his debut album on a positive note with the song "Only If".
+The track reflects on Lacy's success and the advice he would give his past self.
+Through his lyrics, Steve tells us that he wishes he had not had so much anxiety about what the future would bring hence, the chorus "If I could travel through time, I think I would tell myself from the past, you'll be fine".
+The track "Only If" sets the tone for one of the main messages of the album being that regardless of all the issues Steve faces, he does his best to live in the moment.

 [Intro: Steve Lacy]

 This is about me and what I am

 I didn't wanna make it a big deal